nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
-The user executes `add n/David …​` to add a new client.
-The `add` command also calls `Model#commitPrudy()`, causing another modified Prudy state to be saved into the `prudyStateList`.
+The user executes `add-client n/David …​` to add a new client.
+The `add-client` command also calls `Model#commitPrudy()`, causing another modified Prudy state to be saved into the `prudyStateList`.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />